 What comes next?

-Preparing for Delivery - This may include doula assistance, natural birth options, baby-friendly designated practices, and specialized care backed by real-time telemedicine with the Children’s Hospital at Dartmouth (CHaD).
+Preparing for Delivery - This may include doula assistance, natural birth options, baby-friendly designated practices, and specialized care backed by real-time telemedicine with the Dartmouth Health Children's.